booch/presentations/proposals/RailsConf/2022/Rails Templates.md

 Recently, I realized that I could actually divide up my big monolithic template into smaller pieces.
 So I can start with a more basic app, and add pieces as needed, for things like authentication, different ORM options, or special-purpose JavaScript libraries.

-Before Rails templates were a thing, I had a "base" Rails app that I used for the same purpose.
-It was a lot harder to maintain though.